This note aims to answer some FAQs related to the budget deficit.Jump to full report >>

 The current budget deficit is the difference between government’s day-to-day spending and its revenues, or more formally its current spending and current receipts.
 This measure differs from the overall budget deficit as it does not include government spending on net investment.

-The current budget deficit has a small surplus in 2017/18 and is forecast to be in surplus by £2 billion in 2018/19, equivalent to 0.1% of national income.
+The current budget had a small surplus in 2017/18 and is forecast to be in surplus by £20 billion in 2018/19, equivalent to 1% of national income.

 A distinction is often drawn between the cyclical and structural elements of the budget deficit.
 The size of the deficit is influenced by the state of the economy: in a boom, when the economy is above its potential, tax receipts are relatively high and spending on unemployment benefit is low.
 This reduces the level of borrowing.
 The reverse happens in a recession when borrowing tends to be high.